sillsdev/ptx2pdf/docs/documentation/covers.md

 ```

 Each sidebar may have the normal array  normal sidebar foreground and
-background images and colours may be defined (but clearly, not all options or
+background images and colours which may be defined (but clearly, not all options or
 combinations make sense).
 Styling is discussed futher down, and this document
 ends with a complete stylesheet that could be used to set the above text.